 Pastreich has written articles about the environment, technology, globalization, international relations and business in Asia for such journals as Japan Focus, Foreign Policy in Focus & the Harvard Journal of Asiatic Studies and Global Asia.
-He writes primarily for the Korea Times, Foreign Policy in Focus and his blog, circlesandsquares.asia.
-His publications in Chinese can be found primarily at Duowei and Guanchazhe, in Japanese at Huffington Post Japan and in Korean at JoongAng Ilbo and “The Tomorrow.”
+He writes frequently on East Asian politics, culture and international relations for the Korea Times, Foreign Policy in Focus and for his blog, circlesandsquares.asia.
+He writes in Chinese primarily for Duowei and Guanchazhe, in Japanese for Huffington Post Japan and in Korean for Pressian, JoongAng Ilbo and “The Tomorrow.”

 Pastreich has published four books in English: The Novels of Park Jiwon: Translation of Overlook Worlds (Seoul National University Press, 2011) , The Observable Mundane: Vernacular Chinese and the Emergence of a Discourse on Popular Narrative in Edo Japan (Seoul National University Press, 2012)), Selected Publications of the Asia Institute (Asia Institute Press, 2014) and Earth Management: A Dialogue on Ancient Korean Wisdom and Its Lessons for a New Earth (Best Life Media, 2016).